 Saved files are available in the Saved files folder in the Upload menu on the toolbar.
 To add a file from the library, click on it, or drag and drop it to the board.
 Please note that the Saved files will only be accessible on boards in the team that the board from which they were saved belongs to.

 Saved files on the toolbar

-If the option Add to Saved files is inactive (grey) and the error message says This tool is unavailable on this board, it means you don’t have enough rights to complete the action because you are not a member of the account where the board is stored.
+If the option Add to Saved files is inactive (grey) and the error message says This tool is unavailable on this board, it means you don’t have enough rights to complete the action because you are not a member of the team where the board is stored.

 Possible issues with uploading PDF files